eonwe141/SPE5-OPM-Flow-Compositional-Sensitivity-Studies/README.md

 ## Abstract

-This repository contains data, input decks, and analysis scripts for a comprehensive parametric sensitivity study of compositional gas injection in reservoir systems.
+This repository contains data, and input decks for a comprehensive parametric sensitivity study of compositional gas injection in reservoir systems.
 Using the open-source OPM Flow simulator, this project investigates numerical stability, computational scaling, and operational envelopes for CO2-EOR conversion workflows.
 The analysis is divided into three integrated studies: (1) Grid Refinement, (2) Permeability Sensitivity, and (3) Multi-Well Configuration Optimization.

 ## Key Findings